Everything You Need to Know About Title Loans

 - Your lien-free car title to a vehicle in your name

 How Do You Get A Loan?

 You can get your car title loan in as quick as thirty minutes.
 Whether you have good, bad, or no credit at all does not affect your ability to get your loans.
 You also do not need a license – just a state-issued photo ID and any vehicle where the title is in your name.
 You must also be 18 years or older in order to be eligible for a vehicle title loan from South Carolina.
 There are two options when it comes to getting your car title loans in South Carolina.

 - The classic option is to come into the store.
 First, just fill out the online form to explain your needs and a representative will quickly give you a call.
-Once the call is complete, you only have to drive to a location nearest you to finish the application process.
+Once the call is complete, you only have to drive to a title loan places nearest you to finish the application process.
 Be sure to bring the vehicle for inspection, the title, and your driver’s license or state-issued photo ID.
 A store manager will then do a quick inspection on your car and help you complete your application.

 - If you can’t make your way to the store, the second option is to complete your application over the phone.
 Just call 1-800-514-2274 and a representative will start your application for you.
 Once finished and approved, the representative will meet you at any location you choose to check your title, ID, and do the car inspection.
 Once everything is signed and approved, your money will be deposited into your account the following bank business day.
 So, even if you cannot make it into the store, you can still rest assured you’ll be able to get your auto title loan.
 Blog Image